The1Krutz/godot-uno/README.md

 The Godot project with the actual game in it

+### UnoGame.Test

+Tests for the Godot project if I can get a unit testing framework to play nice

 ### UnoLib

 Helper classes and data models that support Uno but are agnostic to Godot

-### UnoTest
+### UnoLib.Test

-Tests for the helper stuff, and possibly the actual game if I can get a Godot unit testing framework to play nice
+Tests for the helpers